Rasel-Mahmud-61/Distribution-management-system/README.md

 With a focus on functionality and user satisfaction, our Distributor Management Website aims to optimize distribution processes while delivering a seamless experience for both distributors and customers alike.

- **Here, I have used HTML,CSS ,Javascript for frontend and NodeJS for backend.
-Beside I have used mySQL as a database.**

  ## ✍️Technologies